 The bountiful agriculture in “Australia’s Market Garden” drives a thriving restaurant industry.
 Forty percent of Tasmania’s annual crops grow in and around Devonport, and many of the newer restaurants focus on local produce.

 Australia, Tasmania and the local city council are investing in the future of tourism, retail, and food production in Devonport through The Living City Project.
-The first phase of the project was completed in October 2018 and represented a $71.1M investment.
-This phase included the construction of a new library, visitor center, council offices, Providore Place, a new multistory parking structure, a convention facility and a new home for the Devonport Regional Gallery.
+The first phase of the project launched in October of 2018 and represented a $71.1M investment.
+This phase included a new library, visitor center, conference facility and a new home for the Davenport Regional Gallery which is now complete.